I’d say that 90% of the giveaways I see on Instagram aren’t legal. In fact, when I see one that is legal it stands out.

 - the same start and stop dates

 You also can hide that there is an AMOE.
-You have to clearly disclose that this option exists.
+You have to disclose that this option exists.

 To do that you might: